 It is possible to change the pH of the spectrum directly in the interface.
 Upon pH change, the clusters transforms are automatically recalculated to preserve the initial positions of the clusters.

 Compound Snapper

 This feature allows for automatic positioning of peak clusters on the spectrum.
-It will essentially position peak clusters where their shape matches the best on the experimental spectrum, independently of intensity.
+It will essentially position peak clusters where their shape best match the experimental spectrum, independently of intensity.